 Mon Cham(Jaem) used to be a location where a lot of Royal Project vegetable produce was grown, and to some extent still is.
-After becoming more known to the public from a popular drama series this became a kind of hot spot in the mountains near the valley of Mae Rim.
-2013 we went to what was one of the few glamping sites at the time, ran by the Royal Project with excellent food, nice views, a small field with flowers and a private toilet for your tent on the slope.
+After becoming more known to the public from a popular drama series, this became a hot spot in the mountains near the valley of Mae Rim.
+2013 we went to one of the few glamping sites at the time, run by the Royal Project with excellent food, lovely views, a small field with flowers and a private toilet for your tent on the slope.

-But as I mentioned the situation has exploded up there with new camping and glamping sights.
-Not very different from how a once – isolated paradise beach suddenly becomes mega popular.
-And it is hard to criticise the hilltribes from profiting and making a living from it.
-However, there has been a decision to clear the area of some of this camping grounds, not being legal and the land actually designated as grounds for growing vegetables.
+But as I mentioned, the situation has exploded up there with new camping and glamping sights.
+Not very different from how a once-isolated paradise beach suddenly becomes mega-popular.
+And it is hard to criticise the hill tribes for profiting and making a living from it.
+However, there has been a decision to clear the area of some of these camping grounds, not being legal and the land designated as grounds for growing vegetables.

-If you decide to go here, it will be a warm hearted atmosphere with lots of Thai tourist checking in rather late, enjoying hot pots, and drinking until early morning when they often leave quite suddenly as well.
-If you are looking for that quiet, isolated camping site.
+If you decide to go here, it will be a warm-hearted atmosphere with many Thai tourists checking in relatively late.
+People enjoy hot pots and drinking until early morning when they often leave pretty suddenly.
+Suppose you are looking for that quiet, isolated camping site.
 You should probably search somewhere else.

 Mon Cham is also OK for a day trip.
 Come and take selfies with fields of flowers, and enjoy good coffee.

 Here are some of my photos from January 2013.
 It was indeed a rather cold night.
 But I still remember the panorama views and the fantastic scones and coffee in the morning.